 The Hinson-Hazlewood College Student Loan Program is a State operated, federally insured student loan program.
-To qualify, students must enroll on at least a half-time basis (6 credit hours in the fall or semester), be spring а Texas The SEOG is a Federal program to resident, and demonstrate financial help pre-baccalaureate students with need.
-Students must apply for all eligibility based solely on need.
-The other types of aid before applying for amount of a SEOG award depends on this loan, and they must apply each the individual student's needs, the year to renew the loan.
+To qualify, students must enroll on at least a half-time basis (6 credit hours in the fall or spring semester), be a Texas resident, and demonstrate financial need.
+Students must apply for all other types of aid before applying for this loan, and they must apply each year to renew the loan.
 New students must have applied for and been denied a Texas Guaranteed Student Loan before applying for this loan.

-Repayment begins nine to twelve their educational goal and have months after the student ceases to be enrolled for at least one-half the normal course load.
+Repayment begins six months after the student ceases to be enrolled for at least one-half the normal course load.

 Repayment may extend up to 10 years, but a minimum payment of \$30 a month is required.
-The interest rate
+The interest rate is 9% a year (adjusted).